Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/07-using-hbm/2_Migrating_to_HBM.md

 - buildxclbin=0 will not generate the new xclbin.
 - txSize is set to 64 by default.
 It's the size of transactions issued by kernel port while accessing memory.

-The make command will geneated build directory shown as ../build/DDR_Banks_d512_txSize64
+The preceding make command will create the build directory ```../build/DDR_Banks_d512_txSize64``` reflecting the memory type, data and transaction size.

-TARGET=hw_emu can also be used for running hardware emulation, but this will take significant time to run the application for a 600MB size buffer.
-For this reason, the application is run on hardware by using TARGET=hw

-The above commands to run the application on hardware show the following results
+The above commands to run the application on hardware show the following results:

 ```
 *** Running hw mode ***  Use Command Line to run application!